hgor12/EDA-of-Insomnia-in-Adolescence/README.md

 This project uses data collected as part of a larger study funded by the National Heart, Lung and Blood Institute investigating the pathophysiology of insomnia in adolescence.

+The goal of this project is to gain insights on insomnia in adolescence to raise awareness about the issue and the importance of sleep in adolescence.
+Sleep is a major time of mental and physical growth for an adolescent.

 * <b>Dataset</b>: <a href="https://figshare.com/articles/dataset/Insomnia_in_adolescence/19214676?file=34138404">Insomnia in Adolescence</a>

 * <b>Description</b>: Data are based on self-report rating of demographic data and standardized questionnaires assessing insomnia-relevant factors in adolescents, including sleep quality and habits, sleep-related cognition, stress, and stress reactivity, coping and emotion regulation behavior, mood, personality, and childhood trauma.